ectrc/snow/readme.md

 ## What's next?

-- Implement the HTTP API for the game to communicate with the backend.
-This is the most important part of the project as it needs to handle thousands of requests per second. _Should I use Fiber?_
-- Person Authentication for the game to determine if the person is valid or not.
+- Authentication for the game to determine if the person is valid or not.
 Fortnite uses JWT tokens for this which makes it easy to implement.
+- Every endpoint that is used by Fortnite.
+This includes all MCP Operations and even extracting data from the telemetry.
-- Embed game assets into the backend e.g. Game XP Curve, Quest Data etc. _This would mean a single binary that can be run anywhere without the need of external files._
+- Embed game assets into the backend e.g. Battle Pass, Quest Data etc. _This would mean a single binary that can be run anywhere without the need of external files._
-- Interact with external Buckets to save player data externally.
+- Interact with external Services like Amazon S3 Buckets to save player data externally.
-- A way to interact with persons outside of the game.
+- A way to interact with accounts outside of the game.
 This is mainly for a web app and other services to interact with the backend.

-- Game Server Communication.
-This would mean a websocket server that communicates with the game servers to send and receive data.
+## Known Supported Versions

+- **_Chapter 1 Season 2_** `Fortnite+Release-2.5-CL-3889387-Windows` I started with this build of the game as it requires more work to get working, this means snow can support _most_ versions of the game.

+## How do I use this?

+It is _technically_ possible to clone the repository and host the backend.
+However, this is in a very early stage and does not have a lot of features. _For example, you cannot create an account externally._ **I would recommend waiting until the backend is more stable and has more features before using it.**

 ## Contributing